Roflcoffel/Crossword-p5/README.md

 - does not generate a gridstyle crossword.
 - does not automatically save the canvas.

+TODO:
+- add a manual mode, were in the canvas one selects words and from that selection a crossword is generated.
+- a way to automatically create the crossword, do not rely on the "connectBlock" function.
+- add labels above vertical and horizontal words.
+- add a theme at the top which also serves as a hint for the crossword.

 This project is meant for Nyköpings Fountain House, and will be used to create crosswords for their digital magazine and website.